camchardukian/camchardukian-Daily-Coding-Journal/May 2019/2019-05-20-DailyCoding.md

 20:24 -- I must admit that I feel as though I still don't really "get" promises.
 I need to take a break to let the previous video incubate in my head a bit.

-20:25 -- When I come back I'll watch [Coding Train's video on promises](https://www.youtube.com/watch?v=QO4NXhWo_NM).
+20:25 -- When I come back I'll watch [Coding Train's part I video on promises](https://www.youtube.com/watch?v=QO4NXhWo_NM).
 I'm sure I'll be at least somewhat more comfortable with promises after watching and taking notes on his 2-part 35 minutes series on JavaScript promises.

 20:26 -- Catch you later!
 ___
-**Total time spent coding today**: N/A
+21:47 -- I'm back for what I expect to be the last pomodoro session of the day.
+Let's continue with promises.

+21:49 -- The following notes will be from the video I cited above.
+Let's continue!

+21:50 -- Promises used to just be a part of certain libraries that you could import into JavaScript, but a few years ago promises were introduced natively into JavaScript.

+21:53 -- Callback functions seem to be more appropriate when we have a single event we're dealing with while promises may be more suitable when dealing with asynchronous sequences.

+21:56 -- Promises are objects that can be in one of three states:
+1. **Pending** -- We are still waiting to get the data back from the API.
+1. **Fulfilled** -- The promise has been resolved(completed) and we have received the data back from the API.
+1. **Rejected** -- Some error has occured during the process and as a result the promise is unable to be fulfilled.

+22:03 --
+>The .then() method is basically a function that takes a function that will be executed and executes that function when the promise is fulfilled.

+> The .catch() method is basically a function that takes a function that will be executes and executes that function if and when the promise is rejected.

+22:06 -- I like his explanation of the fetch() method.
+He says that basically what fetch() does is you give it a URL, and it will get some information from said URL and it will return a promise for you.

+22:12 -- Sometimes when the fetch() method gets data from an API it will return you information that seemingly cannot be interpreted by JavaScript without triggering an error.
+If that is the case, you may need to return the information from fetch and need to chain .json to it.

+22:14 -- Another important thing to consider is that .json will return a promise itself, and thus you will need to chain your .then() methods.

+22:22 -- If you chain promises, you need to remember to explicitly return (or rely on the single line arrow function's implicit return) a value for the next .then() method to do something with.

+22:24 -- The nice thing about the .catch() method is that it covers us against errors that occur in any part of the promise chain.
+This is convenient because it allows us to *not* have to write a separate error callback function at each point of the process (that would get messy really quick).

+22:29 -- I just finished Part I of Coding Train's series on promises.
+I think that's a natural place for us to call it a night.
+Tomorrow I'll continue with [Part II of his promise series](https://www.youtube.com/watch?v=AwyoVjVXnLk).
 ___
-**Total time spent coding thus far in May 2019**: N/A
+**Total time spent coding today**: 3 hours 37 minutes
 ___
+**Total time spent coding thus far in May 2019**: 46 hours 10 minutes
+___
-**Total lifetime hours of coding**: N/A
+**Total lifetime hours of coding**: 542 hours 3 minutes